 Similar to the Level of Service for sidewalks, bicycle LOS is D. Again the Murphy Oaks development only has impact to local facilities where the LOS D indicates that facilities are present on 0-49% of the roadways.
 As such, the level of service is being met with or without bike lanes.
-It is noted that, in lieu of the sidewalk on Border Road, the applicant proposes to expand the existing bicycle lane up to its intersection with Border Road.
+It is noted that, in lieu of the sidewalk on Border Road, the applicant proposes to install on-road bicycle lane(s) on the east side of North Auburn Road from the project's south boundary to Border Road.